 1 – THE SUN

 Most everyone loves sunshine.
 It elevates the mood, bronzes the skin and greens up the grass.
 While humans and other living things benefit from sunlight, those same rays can break down certain plastics used outdoors.
-That’s because sunlight contains ultraviolet (UV) radiation, which according to the United States Plastics Corp. “causes a photochemical effect within the polymer structure, which can lead to degradation of some sort to the material.”
-For those choosing plastic waste containers that will be exposed to direct sunlight, it’s critical that the material used be formulated to withstand UV rays.
-The Woodview Series from Commercial Zone is built from high-grade recycled plastic lumber with UV ray inhibitors to retain a rich, natural wood look.
+That’s because sunlight contains ultraviolet (UV) radiation, which according to the United States Plastics Corp., “causes a photochemical effect within the polymer structure, which can lead to degradation of some sort to the material.”
+For those choosing outdoor waste containers that will be exposed to direct sunlight, it’s critical that the material used be formulated to withstand UV rays.
+PolyTec™ trash container sare built from graffiti-resistant polyethylene that won’t rust, dent or chip to withstand the harshest environments.

 2 – OUTDOOR TEMPERATURES

 Unlike plastics, metals are not broken down by the UV rays from the sun.
 While UV rays won’t get them, the sun’s heat might.
 Temperature changes can create problems in inferior waste containers, even if they’re metal.
 Heat causes metals to expand; cold causes those same metals to constrict.
 That expansion and contraction of the metal puts stress on welded connection points and can lead to breakdown of the structure.
-Direct sunlight is no match for the StoneTec Series of waste containers from Commercial Zone.
-The natural stone finishes on StoneTec units are unaffected by heat or cold and feature a unique satin finish that makes every piece easy to maintain for a lifetime of beauty.
+Direct sunlight is no match for StoneTec® receptacles – the natural stone finish is unaffected by heat or cold, and feature a unique satin finish that makes every piece easy to maintain for a lifetime of beauty.

 3 – SIDEWALK ICE MELT PRODUCTS

 Keeping sidewalks and parking lots free of ice is important for the safety of guests and employees.
 The same chloride-based ice melt products that are efficient for creating safer walking surfaces could also be eating away at uncoated or poorly coated metal waste containers.
 The chloride in the ice melt product interacts with the metal to create an electrochemical reaction that causes oxidation, which leads to rust.
-If metal containers are preferred in areas prone to ice, consider corrosion-resistant stainless steel, like those in the LeafView Series from Commercial Zone.
+If metal containers are preferred in areas prone to ice, consider corrosion-resistant stainless steel, like those in the Precision Series®.

 4 – MAINTENANCE EQUIPMENT